jsuereth/opentelemetry-collector-contrib/pkg/ottl2/motivation.md

 - Terms (names you reference from context) being hidden within getter/setter machinery, preventing static analysis.
 - Functions having access to context can prevent understanding whether an expression only uses Resource or requires access to Span  (`IsRootSpan()` is highly problematic here).
 This prevents fixing [#29016](https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/29016)

+### Side-Note: Static Analysis

+To expand on the `IsRootSpan()` and static analysis comment, we want to, eventually, be able to infer properties about OTTL statements by looking at them *before* executing.
+We can use this information to optimise execution of statements when loading configuration, and then keeping runtime performance of OTTL low.

+These include:

+- Does my condition need to be run at `resource`, `instrumentation_scope` or signal (`log`, `metric`, `span`, `spanevent` etc.) level?
+  - Compare `set(...) where IsRootSpan()` to `set(...) where IsRootSpan(span)`.
+The second clearly access `span` context.
+  - Could we understand that a condition only checks resource but the editor affects a raw signal and run the condition once for that resource, and the editor across all the signals?
+- Are there literals of my syntax tree that could be "statically" optimised away?
+  - When seeing `append(attributes["foo"], values=[1,2,3])`, could I construct an array of `[1,2,3]` once, instead of continuously evaluating `[]Getter[K]`?
+  - Can I deal with trival math?
+Could I turn: `set(...,  x * 1000 * 1000)` into `set(..., x * 1000000)`?

 ## What can/should we improve?

 We need to give OTTL the right foundation so we can grow it over time to meet the needs of the ecosystem.
 This includes: